otakuchi/CSE517a_Application_Project/milestone_2/README.md

 Result
 ===========
-The 10-fold CV result is very good, with most of the time achieveing 100% accuracy rate for differentiating the static data from the non-static ones.
-The average accuracy is 97.84% in my run.
+I corrected some coding errors.
+The average accuracy of 10-fold CV result is 63% in my run.